 While vape oil works rather quickly and is an efficient option for consuming CBD, the other options offer their own benefits.
 Edibles take longer to work — up to 90 minutes — since they need to be digested.
 However, the relief edibles bring lasts longer than what vape oil can offer.
 Topicals are the preferred choice for addressing localized pain or tension.
 Some people even claim to feel improvements from the mere aroma of scent combinations containing CBD oil.

 Aside from oil, CBD can come as tinctures — liquid in a vial, dropper, or spray.
 Like oil, users can also put tinctures under the tongue, or add a few drops into a beverage.
-The biggest difference between tinctures and oil
+The biggest difference between tinctures and oil is tinctures are not as highly concentrated as their counterpart.

 The Effects of CBD Oil